What is a knee MRI?

-The MRI machine is a tight, enclosed space and you may be worried if you are claustrophobic or scared of small spaces.
-Talk to your doctor about your concerns.
-He or she may give you a sedative to help you relax.
+The MRI machine is a tight, enclosed space.
+If you’re claustrophobic or scared of small spaces, be sure to talk with your doctor about your options.
+They may give you a sedative to help relax.
 In extreme cases, your doctor may opt for an “open” MRI where the machine is not as close to your body.
-Your doctor can best explain your options.

-An MRI machine looks like a giant skateboard wheel.
+An MRI machine looks like a giant wheel.
 The center is open so a flat table can slide in and out of the machine.
 The rounded, wheel-like part sends out the magnetic and radio waves used to produce images of your body.

-In the MRI room, you will lie on your back or side on a padded table.
+You’ll lie on your back or side on a padded table.
 The technician may use pillows or straps to make your knee more comfortable during the test.
-This will also help keep your leg still so the clearest images can be taken.
+This will also help keep your leg still so the machine can take the clearest images.

 The technician will then slide you into the machine feet first.
-He or she will give you instructions on when to hold still, including holding your breath.
-These instructions will be given over microphone (the technician will be in a separate room, watching the monitors as they collect images).
+They’ll tell you when to hold still and hold your breath.
+These instructions will be given over a microphone, since the technician will be in a separate room, watching the monitors as they collect images.

-You will not feel the machine working, but there may be some loud noises, such as clacks or thuds, and possibly a whirring noise.
+You won’t feel the machine working, but there may be some loud noises, such as clacks or thuds, and possibly a whirring noise.
 The technician may give you earplugs or provide music.

-The test typically takes between 30 minutes and an hour.
-Once the right images have been recorded, you will be free to change back into your regular clothes and go about your day.
+The test typically takes between 30 minutes to an hour.
+Once the right images have been recorded, you’ll be free to change back into your regular clothes and go about your day.

-A radiologist will review your knee MRI scans and give them to your doctor, who will usually review them later.
+A radiologist will review your knee MRI scans and give them to your doctor.

-MRI images are black-and-white images.
+MRI images are black and white.
 Abnormalities may appear as bright white spots.
 These indicate areas where the contrast dye has collected due to enhanced cell activity.